Tommy Sands: Personal life

-Tommy Sands and singer Nancy Sinatra married in 1960 and divorced in 1965.
+Sands and singer Nancy Sinatra married in 1960 and divorced in 1965.
 His career had declined significantly by 1965, triggering speculation that Frank Sinatra had him "blacklisted" in the entertainment industry after their divorce.
 Such reports were denied by both Sands and Sinatra.
 In 1974, Sands married Sheila Wallace, a secretary, in Honolulu, where he had relocated in an attempt to revive his career.